dcdpr/did-btcr2/chapters/Index.md

 more document hashes, which it uses to identify the files of interest.

-While it's possible for a single **did:btcr2** identifier to mix the two distribution mechanisms, it is not recommended.
+While it's possible for a single **did:btcr2** identifier to mix the two distribution mechanisms, it is NOT RECOMMENDED.
 Instead, it is RECOMMENDED that controllers pick a distribution mechanism and use it throughout the lifetime of a given DID.